AadityaRana-0001/Banking-portal/README.md

-•Java-Based Core Functionality: Developed a full-featured banking and ATM simulator in Java to emulate real-world banking operations, including secure account management and trans action workflows.

-• Interactive GUI: Built an intuitive and responsive graphical user interface using Java Swing, allowing users to easily create accounts, deposit and withdraw funds, manage PINs, and access mini statements.

-• Real-Time Transaction Processing: Integrated MySQL as a persistent data store to ensure secure, efficient, and real-time processing of all transactions and account activities.
+💳 Banking Portal
+This project is a Java-based application simulating core banking and ATM functionalities through an interactive graphical interface, enabling users to manage their accounts seamlessly.

+🔧 Key Features:
+Account Management:

+Enabled users to create new bank accounts by providing personal and account details.

+Implemented secure login and authentication mechanisms to protect account access.

+Transactions:

+Supported deposits, withdrawals, and balance inquiries through a user-friendly interface.

+Added mini-statement generation to allow users to view recent transactions.

+Integrated PIN management features for enhanced security.

+Graphical User Interface:

+Developed a clean and interactive GUI using Java Swing, making the application intuitive and easy to navigate.

+Data Persistence:

+Connected the application to a MySQL database to store and retrieve account and transaction data in real time.

+Ensured transactional integrity and consistency for all operations.

+Error Handling & Validation:

-• Robust Error Handling: Implemented input validation and exception handling to maintain data integrity and provide clear user feedback during operations.
+Implemented input validation and exception handling to prevent invalid transactions and improve reliability.

-• Object-Oriented Design: Applied principles of encapsulation, inheritance, and modular design to build maintainable, scalable application components.
+Security:

+Incorporated secure handling of sensitive information like PINs and account balances.

+🧠 Technologies Used:
+Java

+Java Swing (GUI)

+MySQL

+JDBC (Java Database Connectivity)

+This project showcases how core banking operations can be simulated through a desktop application, combining robust backend data management with a user-friendly front end.